cmsc330spring25/spring25/projects/project6/README.md

 ### `pub fn capitalize_words<'a>(wordlist: impl IntoIterator<Item = &'a mut String>)`

+This function takes in a value that can be converted into an iterator of mutable references to strings.
+It will capitalize the
-Given an iterator over mutable strings, this function will capitalize the **first letter** of each word in the iterator.
-Note that this function returns a unit type.
-You must modify the `String`s **in place**.
+**first letter** of each word in the iterator.
+Note that this function returns a unit type - you must modify the `String`s referenced by `wordlist`, and so should not return anything new.
 You may assume that you will not be asked to capitalize numbers or special characters; inputs are guaranteed to start with an ASCII letter.